tedtoal/Button_TT/README.md

 #include <Button_TT_arrow.h>
 ```

 Then, a variable is defined for each arrow button.
-They are usually defined in pairs, one for increment and one for decrement, and coding clarity is improved by naming the button variables the same as the name of the button they will increment or decrement, with an appendix indicating which one it is.
+They are usually defined in pairs, one for increment and one for decrement, and coding clarity is improved by naming the button variables the same as the name of the button they will increment or decrement, with a suffix indicating which one it is.
 Each button can be oriented so that its tip lies in any of the four directions up, down, left, or right.
 It works well to place a button pair side-by-side, the left one with the tip to the left and the right with tip to right.
 This helps conserve limited screen space.
 The left-facing button would decrement the value and the right-facing button would increment the value:

 ```
 // Define two arrow buttons (left and right, for decrement and increment) to go with btn_int8Val.